glin/reactable/README.md

   prefix = NULL,       # Prefix string
   suffix = NULL,       # Suffix string
   digits = NULL,       # Max number of decimal places to round numbers separators = FALSE,  # Use grouping separators (e.g. thousands) for numbers?
-Locale-dependent. percent = FALSE,     # Format as a percentage? currency = NULL,     # Currency format.
+Locale-dependent percent = FALSE,     # Format number as a percentage?
+Locale-dependent currency = NULL,     # Currency format.
 An ISO 4217 currency code, such as "USD", "EUR", "CNY".
-Locale-dependent. datetime = FALSE,    # Format as a locale-dependent date-time? date = FALSE,        # Format as a locale-dependent date? time = FALSE,        # Format as a locale-dependent time? hour12 = NULL,       # Whether to use 12-hour time or 24-hour time.
-The default convention is locale-dependent. locales = NULL       # Locales to use for number and date/time formatting.
+Locale-dependent datetime = FALSE,    # Format as a locale-dependent date-time? date = FALSE,        # Format as a locale-dependent date? time = FALSE,        # Format as a locale-dependent time? hour12 = NULL,       # Whether to use 12-hour time or 24-hour time.
+The default convention is locale-dependent locales = NULL       # Locales to use for number and date/time formatting.
 A vector of BCP 47 language )                      # tags, such as "en-US", "hi", "sv-SE".
-Defaults to the locale of the browser.
+Defaults to the locale of the browser
 ```

 ### Cell Renderers